Ask The Plumber: The Ultimate Guide to Understanding Water Heaters

 If you're going to be away from home for a while, it's recommended to turn off your water heater.
 In the event of a leak, this will conserve energy and stop any potential water damage.

-How can I increase the efficiency of my unit?
+How can I increase the efficiency of my water heater?

 There are several ways to improve the efficiency of your water heater, such as insulating the tank, lowering the temperature, and installing a timer to turn off the heater during off-peak hours.

-Is it possible to switch from a tank water heater to a tankless water heater?
-It's possible, however, might require additional plumbing and electrical work.
-Consulting hire a professional plumber to determine the feasibility and cost of the switch.
+Can I switch from a tank water heater to a tankless water heater?
+Yes, it is possible, but it may require additional plumbing and electrical work.
+It's best to with a professional plumber to determine the feasibility and cost of the switch.